-Most PMS sufferers would prefer to medicate themselves only during the symptomatic phase of the menstrual cycle.
+Most women with PMDD would prefer to medicate themselves only during the symptomatic phase of the menstrual cycle.
 Recent studies have demonstrated that luteal phase therapy and even symptom-onset therapy may be effective for many women with PMS (68, 69).
-Practically speaking a trial of SSRI therapy should be commenced with continuous use.
-After a woman has determined the optimal response that can be achieved with continuous therapy it is reasonable for her to try luteal phase-only or symptom-onset therapy to determine if the benefit is maintained.
+Practically speaking, it makes sense to start a trial of SSRI therapy with continuous use.
+After a woman has determined the optimal response that can be achieved with continuous therapy, it is reasonable for her to try luteal phase-only or symptom-onset therapy (70) to determine if the benefit is maintained.